MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxwriteobject.md

 ---

 # required metadata
-title: "rxWriteObject function (RevoScaleR) "
+title: "rxWriteObject function (revoAnalytics) | Microsoft Docs"
 description: " Store/Retrieve R objects to/from ODBC data sources.
 The APIs are modelled after a simple key value store.
 These are generic APIs and if the ODBC data source isn't specified in the argument, the function does serialization or deserialization of the R object with the specified compression if any. "
-keywords: "(RevoScaleR), rxWriteObject, rxReadObject, rxDeleteObject, rxListKeys"
+keywords: "(revoAnalytics), rxWriteObject, rxReadObject, rxDeleteObject, rxListKeys"
 author: "heidisteen"
-manager: "jhubbard"
+manager: "cgronlun"
-ms.date: "09/07/2017"
+ms.date: "01/24/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""